 The easiest way to choose the best Nespresso capsules for lattes is to just check the descriptions.

-Anything that suggests that what’s inside will yield bold, rich, or intense flavor will most likely do well in a latte because that type of flavor will stand up to the flavors and creaminess of the milk (crema) and the specific hot water brewing extraction method.
+Anything that suggests that what’s inside will yield bold, rich or intense flavor will most likely do well in a latte because that type of flavor will stand up to the flavors and creaminess of the milk (crema) and the specific hot water brewing extraction method.

 It will also work side by side with any additional flavors you want to add to create a delicious latte, rather than letting the flavors overpower it.
 In those cases, the coffee flavor will seem weak and your latte’s flavor may leave a bit to be desired.

 By contrast, you’ll usually (but not always) want to stay away from anything that says the flavor profile is delicate or light.
-Those are best enjoyed alone, or in the very least, with less milk than a latte calls for.
+Those are best enjoyed alone, or at the very least, with less milk than a latte calls for.

 Skip the ones designed specifically for the Lungo cup size, as well.
 These are meant to be enjoyed in a different manner, each capsule stretched to create more ounces of coffee than the espresso or ristretto pods.
 Trying to then make a Lungo into a latte would dilute the flavor; it would already be less intense and adding enough milk to it for a latte would lead to a disappointing cup.